sarahfikry22/Olist-E-Commerce-Analysis-ITI-Graduation-Project/README.md

 Consider adding more alternative payment methods, such as e-wallets or Buy Now, Pay Later (BNPL) services, to attract a wider audience.

 ![Olist Dashboards_page-0017](https://github.com/user-attachments/assets/b6f63726-ede4-4ddf-9f97-fc915efc77d9)
+Recommendations:

+ - **Target High-Payment Cities for Premium Offers:**  Cities like Pianco, Nova Esperança, and Engenheiro have the highest average payments.Offer exclusive VIP memberships or premium products in these locations.

+ - **Increase Sales in Low-Payment Months:** October, September, and December show lower payments.Implement seasonal campaigns, discounts, or bundle deals during these months.

+ - **Promote Installment Plans for Higher Spending:** Installments usage is only 2.98%—a missed opportunity.Advertise easy, interest-free installment options for large purchases.

 ![Olist Dashboards_page-0018](https://github.com/user-attachments/assets/4a01577a-9cb5-4411-ae1d-98a3ea286cb4)